david-asher/electron-firebase/docs/firestore.js.md

 <a name="exp_module_firestore--firestoreDoc+union"></a>

 ### firestoreDoc#union(docPath, arrayName, newValue) ⇒ <code>Promise.&lt;array&gt;</code> ⏏
+This function will insert a new value, or multiple values, onto an array field of the Firestore document.
+Each specified element that doesn't already exist in the array will be added to the end.
+If the field being modified is not already an array it will be overwritten with an array containing exactly the specified elements.

 **Kind**: Exported function
 **Returns**: <code>Promise.&lt;array&gt;</code> - - The array after the new value is inserted
 **See**: [FieldValue union](https://firebase.google.com/docs/reference/node/firebase.firestore.FieldValue#static-arrayunion)